-You are responsible for reading the class announcements that are posted on this webpage.
+You are responsible for keep track of the course webpage and Canvas.
 Please check them often (at least once a day).
-Important information about the course (e.g., deadlines, assignment updates, etc.) will be posted in this section.
+Important information about the course (e.g., deadlines, assignment updates, etc.) will be posted there.

 Excused Absence and Academic Accommodations